Nova Poshta: Russia-Ukraine war impact

-On October 21, 2023, Russian forces hit the Nova Poshta terminal in the Kharkiv region, killing six employees and injuring 17.
+On 21 October 2023, Russian forces hit the Nova Poshta terminal in the Kharkiv region, killing six employees and injuring 17.
 A week later, two victims died in the hospital.

-On May 1, 2024, a Russian missile strike in Odesa destroyed 904 parcels valued at UAH 3 million, weighing over 15 tonnes at the Nova Poshta depot.
+On 1 May 2024, a Russian missile strike in Odesa destroyed 904 parcels valued at UAH 3 million, weighing over 15 tonnes at the Nova Poshta depot.
+No employees were harmed.

+On 29 July 2026, a Russian drone strike hit a Nova Poshta terminal in Poltava, killing one and causing a fire.

+On 30 July 2026, for the fifth time, a Russian drone strike hit a Nova Poshta terminal in Dnipropetrovsk.
 No employees were harmed.